 You will need to answer whether you are an acting or a future online seller, what your current revenue from sales is, and then will be redirected to the Shopify Dashboard.

 This is the control panel of the website editor, which will allow you to set up and customize your online shop.
 Shopify offers tips and prompts which will guide you through the process.

-When you are ready with the setup of your theme, add-ons and features, you can start adding your products.
-The process is simplified by Shopify, and you can add them one by one or upload them in bulk and import them from an existing CSV file that contains all of the product info.
+When you are ready with the setup of your theme, add-ons, and features, you can start adding your products.
+Shopify simplifies the process, and you can add them one by one or upload them in bulk and import them from an existing CSV file that contains all of the product info.